ashik-icliniq/icliniq-page-daisyUI/doc/adr/0001-daisyui-adoption.md

 ## Context

-Since we have choosen Tailwind CSS as the CSS framework.
-We definitely needed a Component framework on top of the base Tailwind Css.
-For that several frameworks are considered such as Flowbite, TailwindUI and DaisyUI.
+We have decided to use Tailwind CSS as the CSS framework.
+We need a Component framework on top of Tailwind Css to make our developers life easy.

+**Frameworks Considered :**
+1. TailwindUI
+2. Flowbite
+3. DaisyUI

 **Points that are considered in Daisy UI :**
 1. Comparitively good component design than Flowbite.